gavinhoward/bc/manuals/bc/H.1.md

     If you want to a use signed two's complement argument, use **s2u(x)** to convert.

-**bunrev(t)**

-:   Assumes **t** is a bitwise-reversed number with an extra set bit one place
-    more significant than the real most significant bit (which was the least significant bit in the original number).
-This number is reversed and returned without the extra set bit.

-    This function is used to implement other bitwise functions; it is not meant to be used by users, but it can be.

 **plz(x)**

 :   If **x** is not equal to **0** and greater that **-1** and less than **1**,